 (covered in the lectures).
-You will be shown basic TEM, how to set up various conditions and dislocations, grain-boundaries and any other features of interest.
+You will be shown basic TEM, how to set up various conditions and dislocations, grain-boundaries and any other features of interest under well-defined diffraction conditions.

 Overview of practical

 1. You will examine a thin foil of Inconel-600 alloy, and observe and record images of ray microanalysis and use this and other information to try to identify them.